-Michael Jackson’s Sex Accuser And Mother Write Tell-All Books About Alleged Child Abuse
+Michael Jackson’s Sexual Abuse Accuser And Mother Write Tell-All Books

 A photo posted by Michael Jackson (@michaeljackson) on

+The drafts were hidden in a folder called “A Mother’s Instinct.”
 Robson’s legal team produced the drafts as part of the discovery process.

-Back in September, Wade Robson asked the court to add negligence claims to his graphic abuse lawsuit, according to The Hollywood Reporter.
+Back in September, Wade Robson asked the court to add negligence claims to his graphic abuse lawsuit, according to the Hollywood Reporter.

 Robson filed a new complaint against the two companies that formerly controlled Michael Jackson saying that they fostered nearly a decade of sexual abuse.